-Hell Hole Trail is a 2.5 mile lightly trafficked out and back trail located near Foresthill, CA that features a lake and is rated as moderate.
+Hell Hole Trail is a 2.5 mile lightly trafficked out and back trail located near Foresthill, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail.

 Directions from Georgetown: Travel 15 miles east on Wentworth Springs Road, turn north on Eleven Pines Road.
 Continue 45 miles to Hell Hole dam.